 As such, it depicts all of the upheavals that occurred during the era when Japan was shaken by student protests triggered by the American war in Vietnam.

 Young Black Jack is intriguing enough for its representations of the historical period and the glimpses we get of an era standout.

 While some of the series is set in Japan, most of it takes place elsewhere and is concerned with the geopolitics of the time.

 The Saga of Tanya the Evil is an incredibly gloomy show right off the beginning.

-Tanya, on the other hand, is a middle-aged salary-man reincarnated in the body of a powerful but youthful magical girl.
+Tanya, on the other hand, is a middle-aged salary-man reincarnated in the body of a

 All of the names in this show are made up, but it is largely inspired by Europe and World War I and II.